ModelingSimulation/TeachingWriting2020/schedule.md

 ### Assignments due
 * Exercises from Writing Handout 3 (due by Tuesday)
 * Rewrite your 100-word description, incorporating feedback from your partner.
+Send to mch328+homework.

 ## March 11th